astronomer/docs/astro/set-up-data-lineage.md

 When you run an Airflow task with the `SnowflakeOperator`, the following data is collected:

 - Task duration
 - SQL queries.
-Only CREATE statements are currently supported.
+Only CREATE statements are currently supported
 - Query duration.
-This is different from the Airflow task duration.
+This is different from the Airflow task duration
 - Input datasets
 - Output datasets
 - Quality metrics based on dataset and column-level checks, including successes and failures per run